2020 Cherwell Business Awards

 As proud winners in the 2019 Cherwell Business Awards, Nicholsons are delighted to be working with the awards team this year as one of their sponsors.

 Now in their 9th year, the Cherwell Business Awards showcase business excellence across the Cherwell District through a range of categories.
-Nicholsons will be sponsoring the ‘Charity and Community Award’, open to any business with charitable aims or social enterprise in the district, irrespective of business size.
+Nicholsons will be sponsoring the ‘Charity and Community Award’, open to any social enterprise in the district, irrespective of business size.

-The awards launch on Tuesday 5th November, 2019, and interested businesses can register for tickets through Eventbrite.
-Applicants will be required to fill out an application form, those long-listed will be interviewed by phone and short-listed businesses will be visited as part of the judging.
+The awards launch on Tuesday 5th November, 2019, and those interested can register for tickets through Eventbrite.
+Applicants will be required to fill out an application form, those long-listed will be interviewed by phone and short-listed applicants will be visited as part of the judging.
 More information can be found on the Cherwell Business Awards website.